 If you are self-employed, squeezing extra money out of your budget can be tough.
 Your income might be unpredictable and cash flow might be tight.
 It can be hard to prioritize retirement when you are trying to build a business, and the various retirement plans offered can be overwhelming.

 The most common retirement accounts for the self-employed are SEP IRAs, SIMPLE IRAs and individual 401(k)s.
 Keogh plans are also available, but they are less common.
 All of these plans have up-front tax breaks and tax-deferred savings.
-Here is a round up of the five plans to help you decide which is best for you.
+Here is a summary of the four plans to help you decide which is best for you.

-A solo 401(k), also known as an individual 401(k), is a one-participant 401(k) plan; you are the administrator and the contributor.
-Contributions are made on a pre-tax basis and you can contribute up to $17,500 for 2014, with an additional $5,500 in catch-up contributions if you are over 50 years old.
+A solo 401(k), also known as a solo-k or uni-k, is a one-participant 401(k) plan; you are the administrator and the contributor.
+Contributions are made on a pre-tax basis and you can contribute up to $22,500 in 2023 with an additional $7,500 in catch-up contributions if you are over 50 years old.
 This plan is best for self-employed people with high incomes and no other employees (except a spouse), or older self-employed people who are behind in their retirement saving and need to catch up.

-What makes these plans particularly appealing is that in addition to the $17,500 maximum contribution, you can also contribute up to 20 percent of your net self-employment income.
-If your spouse is an employee (he must work for the business and be paid a reasonable salary), he can also contribute the same amount, essentially doubling your investment.
+What makes these plans particularly appealing is that in addition to the $22,500 maximum contribution, you can also contribute up to 25% of your net self-employment income.
+If your spouse is an employee (they must work for the business and be paid a reasonable salary), he can also contribute the same amount, essentially doubling your investment.
 Finally, for self-employed people who receive an inheritance or windfall, a solo 401(k) can act as a tax shelter.

-There are some drawbacks: You can contribute to an employer’s 401(k) and a solo 401(k) at the same time but your total contribution match is still $17,500 — you can’t max out both plans.
-You can still contribute up to 20 percent of your net self-employment income the solo 401(k), but your contributions can’t exceed your self-employment income for the year.
-Also, if you hire employees other than a spouse, you are no longer eligible for a solo 401(k) and will have to covert it to a regular 401(k).
-Finally, if your solo 401(k) has over $250,000 in it you will have to go though the hassle of filling out additional paperwork with the IRS.
+There are some drawbacks, though.
+If you hire employees other than a spouse, you are no longer eligible for a solo 401(k) and will have to convert it to a regular 401(k).
+Finally, if your solo 401(k) has over $250,000 in it, you will have to go though the hassle of filling out additional paperwork with the IRS.

 Solo 401(k) plans are offered by most major financial firms and are fairly easy to set up.
 You can withdraw from a solo 401(k) under certain circumstances but not all firms offer this option, so make sure to ask.
 There is also a Roth version of this plan but you won’t get an up-front tax break, although the money will continue to grow (and eventually be withdrawn) tax-free.